PlutoZhang/Zowe-docs/topics/mvd-plugincreateappplugin.md

 Before you can begin building a zLUX application plug-in, you must set the environment variables that are necessary to support the plug-in environment.

-MVDCORE/EXAMPLES/sample-app is a sample application plug-in with which you can experiment.
+sample-app is a sample application plug-in with which you can experiment.

 -   **[Setting the environment variables for plug-in development](mvd-pluginsetenvvars.md)**
 The UNIX environment variables must be set appropriately before you can use the zLUX build procedures to develop your own plug-ins.